 At first, it seems pretty difficult how to determine if a dish is perfect as per your taste buds’ standards.
 But of course, your preference should help you determine if the dish is excellent, okay or not.
-If you’re not fond of the dish’s bland taste, then you might want to add something in order to suit your taste buds.
+If you’re not fond of the food’s bland taste, then you might want to add something in order to suit your taste buds.

-Regarding that, I make sure that I implement my own preference in a way that I don’t disregard other’s.
+Regarding that, I make sure that I implement my own preference in a way that I don’t disregard others.
 Well, if they disagree, then they might want to do things their way.

 Self-proclaimed perfectionism?
 Probably.
 Perfectionism is easy to proclaim as their own trait… I’m a perfectionist, that is.
 You label yourself that in order to give these people an impression that you have such high standards.

 Of course, perfectionism isn’t at all self-proclaimed.
 There are at least a few people who would label you as such, in a positive or a negative way.
-But come on, being labelled a perfectionist can be either a good thing or a bad thing to have, depending on your attitude.
+But come on, being labeled a perfectionist can be either a good thing or a bad thing to have, depending on your attitude.